shopware/docs/guides/plugins/plugins/administration/search-custom-data.md

 ## Prerequisites

-For this guide, it's necessary of have a running Shopware 6 instance and full access to both the files and a running plugin.
+For this guide, it's necessary to have a running Shopware 6 instance and full access to both the files and a running plugin.
 See our plugin page guide to learn how to create your own plugins.

 {% page-ref page="./../plugin-base-guide.md" %}